kevinctofel/Gatsby/posts/javascript-the-semester-begins.md

 If you look at the first line in the readings, you'll see why [I ordered my book for class two months ago and read through the first third of it in advance](https://www.kctofel.com/2020-07-10-added-to-the-to-do-list-a-jamstack-blog-commenting-system/).

 \#ProTip to students: Do this when you can.

+I'm thrilled that we get the basics out of the way early on.
+You can see in the above screen shot, we tackle syntax, data types and flow.
+I was afraid we'd spend the first few weeks covering those topics rather than some of the meaty stuff in JavaScript.

+Given the prerequisites for this class, the week 1 topics should basically be review of prior concepts along with any nuances of JavaScript syntax for them.

+Not much else to report yet but I was able to hit all of the readings and videos in roughly two hours over the weekend.
+The questions and problems won't take long either.

+## The COVID effect

+Incidentally, I feel for all of the students out there right now, given how the pandemic has up-ended everything.

+Instead of meeting on campus every Monday night from 6pm to 9:55pm, this is, like most others, now an online class.
+We do have to tune in and attend live class sessions over video on Monday nights, but only from 6pm to 8pm.

+For most students, that's probably looked upon as a good thing.
+I'm not thrilled though.

+One of the main reasons I take classes in person is to meet the next generation of developers, build their excitement, mentor them where I can and run informal in-person study groups.
+Online only makes that much more difficult.